 This can also lead to excessive tiredness and a fatigued sensation around the frontal area of the head, and can sometimes affect overall performance, especially at work.

 Long-sightedness (hyperopia) occurs when the eyeball is too small.
 This causes light rays entering through the front of the eye to focus behind the retina, instead of on it.
 It can also be due to the cornea or lens curving abnormally compared to the length of the eyeball.
 Most children are born hyperopic but this gradually neutralises as the eyeball grows and lengthens during the ageing process.

 Hyperopia affects both children and adults.
-It affects between 5 to 10 percent of the population.
-You may be a slightly higher risk if one or either of your parents have hyperopia or if it’s in your family.
+It affects between 5 and10 percent of the population.
+You may be a slightly higher risk if one or either of your parents has hyperopia or if it’s in your family.

 Refractive surgery is an option after the prescription has stabilised, usually by the early 20s.

 Implantable Contact Lenses (EVO Visian ICLs) known as phakic IOLs are another surgical option for correcting long-sightedness.
 This treatment option is ideal for those whose prescription is too high for laser surgery, or whose corneas are too thin.
 EVO Visian ICLs are surgically placed inside the eye (behind the iris) to help focus light onto the retina.
 There is no chance of rejection by the body.

 Clear Lens Replacement